Monday, September 29, 2025

 🎯 Learning Targets

-• Describe the customer’s role in a cooperative
+• Describe the role of third parties in our democracy

 ⏰ What We Did